 - Third-Party Tools: Use tools like Ahrefs, SEMrush, or Moz to monitor keyword rankings, backlinks, and competitor performance.

-Staying agile and making adjustments based on data will help you recover from any negative impact and even capitalize on new opportunities created by the core update.
+Staying agile and making data-driven adjustments will help you recover from any negative impact and even capitalize on new opportunities created by the core update.

 Building a Smart SEO Strategy for Long-Term Success